What a difference a year makes

 In January 2016, Amy Chozick of the New York Times wrote an article called “’90s Scandals Threaten to Erode Hillary Clinton’s Strength With Women.”
-I don’t think, as it turned out, that the scandals ahd this effect.
+I don’t think, as it turned out, that the scandals had this effect.
 In light of recent developments, however, it’s worth taking another look at Chozick’s piece.

 Chozick began by reporting that at an Upper East Side dinner party hosted by the head of HBO, Lena Dunham said she was disturbed by how, in the 1990s, the Clintons and their allies discredited women who reported having sexual encounters with or being sexually assaulted by Bill Clinton.
 According to Chozick, Dunham’s concern “capture[d] the deeper debate unfolding among liberal-leaning women about how to reconcile Mrs. Clinton’s leadership on women’s issues with her past involvement in her husband’s efforts to fend off accusations of sexual misconduct.”
 There was, Chozick said, a “rethinking among some feminists about how prominent women stood by Mr. Clinton and disparaged his accusers after the “bimbo eruptions,” as a close aide to the Clintons. . .called the claims of affairs and sexual assault against Mr. Clinton in his 1992 campaign.”